Dean Blunt: Music career

+In 2024, the collaborative album Backstage Raver was released with longtime collaborator Joanne Robertson.

+On 1 January 2025, Blunt would release Lucre, a collaborative EP with Iceage lead singer Elias Rønnenfelt and producer Vegyn.

+Other artistic work

 Blunt has directed music videos for Actress and Panda Bear.

-Blunt has produced theatre works including The Narcissist at HAU1 in Berlin in 2012; Lord Knows at Le Romandie in Lausanne in 2013; and I’m Just Passin Thru To Show Some Love in 2013 and Urban in 2014, both at the Institute of Contemporary Arts in London.
+He has produced theatre works including The Narcissist at HAU1 in Berlin in 2012; Lord Knows at Le Romandie in Lausanne in 2013; and I’m Just Passin Thru To Show Some Love in 2013 and Urban in 2014, both at the Institute of Contemporary Arts in London.
 In October 2017, Blunt also debuted Inna, an opera directed by himself with music from Mica Levi, at the same institute.

-Blunt has put on a number of art exhibitions, including New Paintings at the Triangle and W44VY at Arcadia Missa.
+Blunt has put on a number of art exhibitions, including Brixton 28s and New Paintings at Space Studios and W44VY at Arcadia Missa.
 He has also published a book compiling "excessive expenses made in the most popular VIP clubs in the hip hop scene", entitled Cîroc Boyz: Vol 1.

-Blunt practises Transcendental Meditation and is a vocal proponent of it.
-In a 2016 interview with i-D, he said: "Transcendental Meditation is an effortless practice that brings a lot.
-Pareto.
-The hardest thing to remember is how simple it is.
-Focusing too much on the mantra defeats the objective."